-Various types of loads and forces acts on a retaining wall and their calculation is important for its design.
-These forces on retaining wall depends on various factors which are discussed.
+Various types of loads and forces act on a retaining wall, and their calculation is essential for its design.
+These forces on the retaining wall depends on multiple factors which are discussed.

 Loads and Forces Acting on Retaining Wall

 There are various types of loads and forces acting on retaining wall, which are: